nixys/nxs-data-anonymizer/README.md

 - For `admin`: preset fixed value for an API key to avoid a need to change an app settings in your dev/test/stage or local environment after downloading the dump
 - For others: usernames in format `user_N` (where `N` it is a user ID) and unique random API keys

-In accordance with this conditions, the Nixys Data Anonymizer config may looks like this:
+In accordance with this conditions, the nxs-data-anonymizer config may looks like this:

 ```yaml
 filters: